Rental Registry Program (RRP)

 7. Events, such as when there is any increase in rent, when a notice to quit is sent to a renter, when an unlawful detainer complaint is filed, and when there is an eviction.

-How frequently would rental units need to be registered?
+How frequently do rental units need to be registered?

 What personal information is made public for a Public Records Act Request (PRA)?